com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 ## Structure of the `out/` folder

-The `out/` folder contains all the generated files & metadata for your build.
+The `out/` folder contains all the generated files and metadata for your build.
 It is structured with one folder per `Target`/`Command`, that is run, e.g.:

 - `out/core/compile/`